M4: Multi-generator, Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection: Experiments and Results

-RoBERTa performs the best under in-domain evaluation among four detectors, but the worst in the out-of-domain evaluation.
-This may result from overfitting specific domain data during training.
-For all detectors, in-domain results are consistently better than the out-of-domain ones.
+\textbf{In-domain detection is easy} and can be done with very high accuracy, sometimes very close to a perfect score of 100\%.
+This is especially the case for the RoBERTa detector, which reaches 100\% accuracy for detecting ChatGPT-generated text on \arxiv, 99.7\% on Wikipedia, 99.7\% on \wikihow, and 98.0\% on PeerRead.
+The only dataset where the best score for the RoBERTa detector is achieved when training on a different domain is \reddit.
+We can further see that the results with \textit{davinci-003} show the same pattern: all in-domain evaluation scores are usually very high, approaching 100\%.
+Other detectors also show high performance in the in-domain evaluation setting, but they usually overfit less to a particular domain.
+For example, the LR-GLTR detector shows only 79.6\% accuracy on \wikihow when the \textit{davinci-003} generator was used, while the score for the RoBERTa-based detector exceeds 99\%.

+\textbf{The best performance in the out-of-domain evaluation} is often achieved by fine-tuning ELECTRA for the task.
+We attribute this to the specific pre-training objective of this model, which is based on the detection of replaced tokens.
+ELECTRA shows slightly lower performance than RoBERTa for the in-domain evaluation, but achieves huge improvements in the out-domain evaluation setting.
+For example, in the case of training on \wikipedia to detect \textit{davinci-003} on Reddit, the RoBERTa's performance is close to random guessing, while ELECTRA achieves 87.9\% accuracy.
+Another strong approach for out-of-domain detection is LR-GLTR, which outperforms ELECTRA in some scenarios, such as detecting ChatGPT on the Wikipedia domain.

+\textbf{Out-of-domain detection might be hard.} This is especially noticeable when training on \arxiv and detecting artificial texts for Reddit or training on \arxiv and detecting for Wikipedia.
+This is expected as these pairs of domains are very different.
+There are some domains that offer better generalization than others.
+The RoBERTa-based detector and the detector based on NELA features are the most vulnerable in this regard.
+RoBERTa overfits to the training domain, while the NELA features are not tailored to machine-generated text detection, but rather initiated for fake news detection.

+\textbf{The best training domain for out-of-domain generalization} is Reddit.
+Training on Reddit ELI5 usually yields the best out-of-domain performance.
+Wikipedia is also often a good domain for training.
+Training on \arxiv and PeerRead yields the worst generalization across other domains because the writing style of academic papers is very specific.

+\textbf{The most challenging domain for machine-generated text detection} is WikiHow, while PeerRead is the easiest one.

-Compared to the average performance on ChatGPT and \textit{davinci-003} across domains, the accuracy on ChatGPT is higher than that on \textit{davinci-003}.
-This indicates that ChatGPT may leave more distinctive signals in their generated text than \textit{davinci-003}, allowing for the detector to learn or select suitable features to distinguish between machine-generated and human-written texts.
+\textbf{The GPT-3.5 (\textit{davinci-003}) generator is harder to detect than ChatGPT.} Aggregating the results across all domains and both generators, we can see that the accuracy for ChatGPT is usually higher than that for \textit{davinci-003}.
+This indicates that ChatGPT may leave more distinctive signals in generated texts than \textit{davinci-003}.

+\textbf{Feature Analysis.} We conducted feature analysis of in-domain detectors using LIME \cite{ribeiro2016should}, and we found that detectors did not overfit to MGT artifacts and leveraged word distribution for classification.
+See Figure \ref{img:lime} in Appendix \ref{app:lime} for more detail.